Bartvds/eslint-path-formatter/README.md

 ### WebStorm

-This reporter is tested and actively used in WebStorm with [eslint-grunt](https://github.com/iancmyers/eslint-grunt).
+This reporter is tested and actively used in WebStorm with [eslint-grunt](https://github.com/iancmyers/eslint-grunt) but will work with and implementation.
 For maximum effect have a output filter configured in its [edit-tool-dialog](https://www.jetbrains.com/webstorm/webhelp/edit-tool-dialog.html) of the tool you run, something like:

 ````
 $FILE_PATH$[ \t]*[:;,\[\(\{<]$LINE$(?:[:;,\.]$COLUMN$)?.*